-I help you make change
+Helping you make social change through philanthropy

 Charles has advised leading philanthropists and philanthropic foundations including: